Electrical Diagnostics

 Common Symptoms

-Most electrical complaints trace back to one of three things: a component drawing power it shouldn't, a module that's lost communication with the rest of the network, or a wiring fault interrupting a circuit.
+Most electrical complaints trace back to one of three failures: a component drawing power it should not, a module losing clean power or ground, or a wiring fault interrupting a circuit that should be stable.

 Parasitic draw — battery drain while the vehicle is off — is one of the more common complaints we see.
 A normal vehicle pulls 20–50 milliamps in key-off sleep mode to maintain memory in modules like the ECM and BCM.
 Above 50mA, something isn't sleeping correctly.
 The most frequent culprits are a stuck relay, a body control module that won't enter sleep mode, a failed alternator diode in the rectifier assembly (which allows current to flow backward from the battery into the alternator when the engine is off), or an aftermarket accessory wired without a proper switched power source.